flatlayer/flatlayer/README.md

 ## Configuration

+Flatlayer CMS is primarily configured through environment variables.
+Refer to the `.env.example` file for a complete list of configuration options.
+Here are some key configurations:

 ### Database

-FlatLayer CMS uses PostgreSQL by default for its vector search capabilities.
-Update your `.env` file with your database credentials:
+Update your `.env` file with your PostgreSQL database credentials:

 ```
 DB_CONNECTION=pgsql